nutanix/ntnx-api-cmdlet-help/md/en-US/Get-StorageContainer.md

 ```

 ### -Page
-Number of page to display
+Number of the page to display

 ```yaml
 Type: Int32